 The best conditions for diving in the islands are found during the summer and fall months, with visibility generally between 60 and 100 feet.
 Some sites, particularly in Pillsbury Sound, can be explored all year round as they are protected from the wind and rough seas that can affect other more open sites during the winter months.
 St. Thomas and St. John are close enough to each other that they share many of the same dive sites in the Pillsbury Sound area including Carval Rock, Congo Cay, Grass Cay, Mounds at Mingo, Arches and Tunnels of Thatch and Lovango Cay.

 Come join us at St. Thomas Diving Club and let us show you the incredible coral reefs, spectacular marine life and fascinating wrecks in our local waters.
 As a PADI authorized 5-star IDC facility, we cater to everyone from the beginning snorkeler to the experienced diver.
 PADI Training is our specialty.
-Our staff of experienced instructors and divemasters is always on hand to assist you.
-They will lead your dive as a guided tour or allow you to explore on your own.
-Located at beautiful Bolongo Bay Resort on the beach next to Iggies.
+You will be led on your dive by one of our experienced instructors who will take you on a guided tour.
+St. Thomas Diving Club is located at the Bolongo Bay Resort on the beach next to Iggies.
 Contact us today to make reservations.

 Dive operators are familiar with the various dive locations and can safely guide you to and around them.
 They can take you out for the first time, teach you to dive, get you certified and instruct you for higher levels of dive certification.
 An introductory course will run around $60 to $120.
 For the certified diver; two morning dives are around $75-$105, $65 to $95 for a night dive and wreck dives are around $130-$150.
 Certification course will run around $299-$400.
 Multi-day dive packages are also available for 4,6...12 dives over several days.
 Whether you are a novice or a dive enthusiast, there is no better place to dive than in the warm, inviting waters around the Virgin Islands.